A third man is now charged with murder in the Kansas City Super Bowl rally shooting

 A third man was charged with second-degree murder Thursday in connection with the shooting during the Kansas City Chiefs' Super Bowl rally that killed a woman and injured nearly two dozen others.

-The 20-year-old from Kansas City, Missouri, was also charged with unlawful use of a weapon and two counts of armed criminal action.
+Terry Young, 20, of Kansas City, Missouri, was also charged with unlawful use of a weapon and two counts of armed criminal action.
 He is jailed on $1 million bond and doesn't yet have an attorney.
+Phone messages left for his family weren't immediately returned.

 Lyndell Mays and Dominic Miller were also charged with second-degree murder and several weapons counts soon after the Feb.
 14 shooting at a parade attended by an estimated 1 million people as Kansas City celebrated the Chiefs' second straight Super Bowl win.
 Two juveniles are also in custody, and three other men face gun-related and resisting arrest charges, accused of illegal purchase of high-powered rifles and guns with extended magazines, including weapons used at the rally.